Practitioner-Grade Quality, Simplified: The FormulaForge Advantage

 What Real-World Product Analysis Shows

-In one analysis of 50 products from brands commonly recommended in functional medicine practices—including Pure Encapsulations, Thorne, Integrative Therapeutics, and Designs for Health—approximately half of all ingredients used the T1 form for their respective nutrients, and nearly all used at least a T2 form.
-The average quality score across these premium brands in that analysis was 9.51 out of 10 (FormulaForge internal analysis) by our rubric.
+In one analysis of 50 products from brands commonly recommended in functional medicine practices—including Pure Encapsulations, Thorne, Integrative Therapeutics, and Designs for Health—approximately half of all ingredients used a Premium form for their respective nutrients, and nearly all used at least a Standard form.
+The average quality score across these practitioner brands in that analysis was 9.51 out of 10 (FormulaForge internal analysis) by our rubric.

 Consumer-grade products told a different story.
 Budget supplement brands in the same ingredient categories frequently defaulted to the cheapest available form: oxide for minerals, cyanocobalamin for B12, folic acid for folate, ergocalciferol for vitamin D. That is not a failure of the manufacturer to know better—it is an economic optimization.
 The raw material cost difference between magnesium oxide and magnesium glycinate is roughly threefold.
 At scale, that difference disappears into a bottle that looks identical on the outside.